armbian/build/documentation/H3_mini_faq.md

-# Armbian H3 mini FAQ
+# Armbian H3 mini FAQ -- 5.05

 **OS images with legacy Kernel (3.4.110)**

-Armbian supports starting with release 5.04 all available H3 based Orange Pi boards (also [One](http://forum.armbian.com/index.php/topic/724-quick-review-of-orange-pi-one/) and Lite when available).
-Compared to the preliminary releases the following has been fixed/improved:
+Armbian started beginning with release 5.04 to support all available H3 based Orange Pi boards (including [One](http://forum.armbian.com/index.php/topic/724-quick-review-of-orange-pi-one/) and Lite when available).

+***Changes in 5.05 (not yet released!)***

+- Auto detection for the Orange Pi 2 does work now
+- Mali acceleration works for all users not only root
+- verbose boot logging on 1st boot and after crashes (you can toggle verbose logging using 'sudo armbianmonitor -b')
+- more WiFi dongles supported due to backported firmware loader patch
+- all 3 USB ports on Orange Pi One (Lite) available ([2 of them need soldering](http://forum.armbian.com/index.php/topic/755-tutorial-orange-pi-one-adding-usb-analog-audio-out-tv-out-mic-and-ir-receiver/))
+- I2S possible on all Orange Pis (compare with the [mini tutorial](http://forum.armbian.com/index.php/topic/759-tutorial-i2s-on-orange-pi-h3/) since you need to tweak script.bin)
+- default display resolution set to 720p60 to fix possible overscan issues on 1st boot
+- HW accelerated video decoding works for most formats

+***Changes in 5.04 compared to pre-releases***

 - HDMI/DVI works (bug in boot.cmd settings)
 - Reboot issues fixed (bug in fex settings)